danzure/azurerm-templates/azure-sandbox/README.md

 # Azure Virtual Desktop Terraform Configuration

 This repository contains Terraform configuration for deploying an `Azure Sandbox` based on the architecture from the: <a href ="https://learn.microsoft.com/en-us/azure/architecture/guide/azure-sandbox/azure-sandbox">Azure Architecture Centre</a>.
-Azure Sandbox contains a collection of indipendant resources for configuring common services all contained within a single Azure subscription.
+Azure Sandbox is a collection of interdependant configurations for implimenting common Azure services all within a single Azure `Subscription`.
 Where possible, any resources deployed as part of this configuration will be named dynamiclly using the following name convention: `resourcetype-environment-application-location-instance` based on some of the values within the `varibles.tf` file.

+## Please note:
+Depending on your Azure offer & deployment region, deploying the full `Azure Sandbox`configuration can be expensive to run.
+It's heavily advised to edit the configuration based on your own requirements by commenting out unessacary configuration using block comments `/*` to start a block comment, then `*/` to finish a block comment or removing any of the `.tf` configuration completely.

 ## Repository Structure
 Below is a detailed list of each file in this repository and its purpose:

+- **compute.tf**: This file contains the configuration for the `Windows` & `Linux` jumpbox virtual machines

+- **connectivity**: This file contains the configuration for connectivity between resources, this includes the peering between `Virtual Networks` and `Private Endpoint`

-- **main.tf**: This file contains the main configuration of the primary resources for the `Azure Sandbox` including: Resource Group, Key Vault, log analytics &
+- **main.tf**: This file contains the main configuration of the primary resources including: `Resource Group`, `Key Vault`, `Log Analytics` & `Storage Account`

 - **network.tf**: This file contains the configuration for the network infrastructure

 - **outputs.tf**: This file defines the outputs of the Terraform configuration.
 It provides useful information about the deployed resources